 Trevor is a Lecturer in the Materials and Condensed Matter Physics Group at the University of Glasgow.
 He obtained his PhD in Material Science at the University of Nottingham, focusing on the transmission electron microscopy (TEM) of magnetic nanoparticles.
 His research evolved to investigate a range of nanomagnetic processes by combining in-situ TEM methods with Lorentz microscopy techniques.
 This took place during time spent at Imperial College London, Centre for Electron Nanoscopy (Denmark), Ernst-Ruska Centre (Germany), the University of Glasgow and CEA-LETI in Grenoble (France).
 Trevor’s primary interests include the functional magnetism within 3D nanostructures, nanoelectronics, magnetotactic bacteria, meteorites, minerals, nanoparticles and thin films.

-Since the beginning of 2017 Dan has been a Technical Specialist in the Plymouth Electron Microscopy Centre at the University of Plymouth, primarily in charge of the FIB-SEM and is the lab’s specialist for Materials and Engineering.
+Dan currently works for Oxford Instruments as a Product Scientist, specialising in EBSD and FIB applications.
 Dan graduated with his PhD in 2018 from Loughborough University which looked at developing a dual-layer system for the mitigation of tin whisker growth.
 Prior to this, Dan obtained his MEng, also from Loughborough University, in Automotive Materials Engineering.
-Dan still studies tin whiskers but now with the addition of 3D analytics using FIB-SEM.
-Being within a central unit, he is heavily involved with a broad range of subject areas using FIB-SEM, creating and analysing 3D datasets.
-Dan is also highly interested in finding novel samples to use advance analytical techniques with, such as EBSD and TKD (transmission-EBSD) of teeth.
-More recently, Dan, along with other Plymouth EM colleagues, have been successfully using 3D printing to create bespoke sample holders for use in electron microscopes.
+Prior to working at Oxford Instruments, Dan worked at the Plymouth Electron Microscopy centre as the lab’s specialist for Materials and Engineering and was primarily in charge of the FIB-SEM, creating and analysing 3D datasets.
+Dan is also highly interested in finding novel samples to use advance analytical techniques with, such as EBSD, TKD (transmission-EBSD) and 3D analytics.
+Dan, along with other Plymouth EM colleagues, have been successfully using 3D printing to create bespoke sample holders for use in electron microscopes.

 Aston University